231 - We Must Be Perfect

 You shall not murder.
-The Pharisees felt that they had kept this Law as long as there was no dead body.
-But Jesus explained that murder actually took place when someone became angry in their heart.
+The Pharisees felt that they had kept this Law if there was no dead body.
+But Jesus explained that murder actually took place when someone became angry with someone else in their heart.

 You shall not commit adultery.
 The Pharisees taught that violation of this Law involved sexual action.
 But Jesus said that sexual desire outside of marriage was sinful.
 In fact, it was wrong to look at anything that would cause such a desire.

-It was okay to break a promise unless you swore by God’s name that you would keep it.
+It is okay to break a promise unless you swear by God’s name that you will keep it.
 Jesus instructed his followers differently.
 He wanted them to keep every promise and live up to all their words without taking any oaths.

 An eye for an eye, and a tooth for a tooth.
 Jesus did not want his followers to resent the insults or physically react to the intrusions of others.
 He wanted them to be patient and loving even toward their enemies.

 No matter how good we are, we will always fall short of God’s requirements for holiness.
 Jesus is the only one who ever obeyed the Law perfectly.
-Yet he was willing to take our punishment when he died on the cross.
-He fulfilled the requirements of the Law for us!
+Yet he was willing to take the punishment for our infractions when he died on the cross.
+He fulfilled the requirements of the Law, so we don’t have to!
 But we must be willing to accept his sacrifice in our place.
 Have you done this?